arlethitgo/GoogleColabNotebooks/README.md

 # GoogleColabNotebooks

-- Created Repo for my personal Google Colab Notebooks
+This Repo for my personal Google Colab Notebooks

-* **How to Tabulate PSE EOD Data.ipynb** - Philippine Stock Exchange End of Day Data Automated Extraction from PDF Files using tabuly-py
+* **1. How to Tabulate PSE EOD Data.ipynb** - Philippine Stock Exchange End of Day Data Automated Extraction from PDF Files using tabuly-py